VW has agreed budget car concept, design - manager

-BRIEF-Affluent Partners says purchaser entered into sale and purchase agreement with vendors

-* Vendors have conditionally agreed to sell and purchaser has conditionally agreed to purchase entire issued share capital of target company

-BEIJING, April 19 Volkswagen has agreed the basic concept and design of a budget car for emerging markets, a VW manager told Reuters, nearing the project's completion after a long struggle to meet cost targets for the vehicle.
+BEIJING Volkswagen (VOWG_p.DE) has agreed the basic concept and design of a budget car for emerging markets, a VW manager told Reuters, nearing the project's completion after a long struggle to meet cost targets for the vehicle.

 Europe's largest carmaker has been trying for more than a year to hit internal cost goals for the model, which would likely sell for between 6,000 euros ($8,300) and 8,000 euros and be built in China, the biggest market for low-cost cars.